 If you have started using PowerQuery (and you must), you may have come across the issue of not being able to look at the Excel worksheet while in the PowerQuery Editor or to look at two different PowerQuery’s at the same time.
+Below we show you how to work with the Excel data when PowerQuery editor is open.

 Table of contents